 The year has kicked off with some great reads.
 In case you didn’t know, my Goodreads challenge for this year is to read 100 books (you can add me as a friend if you’re a GR member).
 I’ve also personally challenged myself to read at least one actual, tangible book – paperback or hardcover – once a month.

 The first book I read (yes, I mean listened to) was The Circle by Dave Eggers.
-I’m a huge fan of Mr Eggers, and as someone who works in social social media (and successful overcame my Twitter addiction), I really enjoyed this book.
-It wasn’t as great as his debut memoir, but it was a great way to start the year (and a reminder to keep things real – i.e. irl)
+I’m a huge fan of Mr Eggers, and as someone who works in social media (and successfully overcame my Twitter addiction), I really enjoyed this book.
+It wasn’t as great as his debut memoir, but it was a great way to start the year (and a reminder to keep things real – i.e. IRL)

 Friend and colleague Jade lent me her copy of Snuff by Chuck Palahniuk.
 I love how his books are always a little bizarre and things “proper” people don’t discuss in “polite” company.
 It was an okay read; I enjoyed Lullabye and Invisible Monsters more.

 Double Whammy by Carl Hiaasen was an unusual read for me.
 I really can’t be bothered about fishing, but I did enjoy Skinny Dip and decided to give this a go.
 Not bad, but not great.